What messaging apps never really tell you

 The shortcuts we take without thinking

-We've become experts at speed.
-A "reply all" here, and it's sent.
-But by rushing through things, we forget that a message requires a minimum of thought.
-Especially when several people are involved.
-Sending an email to your team, your partners, or a client is not the same.
-And yet, we treat everything the same way.
+We've become speed demons.
+A quick "reply all," and it's done.
+But in our haste, we forget that a message requires some thought.
+Especially when multiple people are involved.
+Sending an email to your team, your partners, or a client isn't the same.
+And yet, we treat everything the same.
 That's where the problems begin.

-You send out a customer follow-up email and you want your colleague to follow up without intervening.
-You put him in visible copy.
-Except that in reality, this colleague replies to everyone, thinking he's doing the right thing, and boom, you've opened the door to a cheap discussion that should never have existed.
-Or worse yet, you forget to hide sensitive addresses and everyone ends up with a complete file of contacts they should never have seen.
+You send a customer follow-up email and you want your colleague to respond without intervening.
+You put them in the visible CC field.
+Except that in reality, this colleague replies to everyone, thinking they're doing the right thing, and boom, you've opened the door to a pointless argument that should never have happened.
+Or even worse, you forget to hide sensitive email addresses and everyone ends up with a whole list of contacts they should never have seen.

-Here we touch on something fundamental and yet never clearly explained, like the famous difference between cc and bcc, which we think we understand but rarely fully master.
-And the apps in all this?
+Here we're touching on something fundamental, yet never clearly explained, like the famous difference between CC and BCC, which we think we understand but rarely fully master.
+And what about apps in all this?
 They leave you guessing.
-As if everyone was supposed to leave school knowing how to manage clean and effective digital communication.
+As if everyone is supposed to graduate knowing how to manage clean and effective digital communication.

-CCing (carbon copying) is a bit like sending a text to your friend and putting your other friend on a loop so they can follow the story without necessarily responding.
-They see everything, they can react, but normally they remain discreet.
-It's useful, but you have to do it in moderation.
-Too many CCs, and it becomes a cacophony.
+The "CC" (carbon copy) is a bit like sending a text to one friend and then putting another friend on a loop so they can follow the story without necessarily replying.
+They see everything, they can react, but they usually stay discreet.
+It's useful, but you have to use it sparingly.
+Too many "CCs," and it becomes a cacophony.
 Everyone wants to comment, give their opinion, get involved.
-And in the end, you've lost track of your original message.
+And in the end, you lose track of your original message.

 CC email

-Blind carbon copy (BCC) is more insidious.
+The invisible carbon copy (ICC) is more insidious.
 You put someone in the loop, but no one knows they're there.
-It's like giving them a headset to listen in on a conversation in secret.
-It's useful when you need someone to monitor without anyone else knowing.
+It's like giving them headphones to listen to a conversation secretly.
+Handy when you need someone to monitor things without others knowing.
 Like your manager or a colleague who just needs to keep an eye on things.
 But it's also a double-edged sword.
-If used incorrectly, it can create distrust or misunderstandings.
+Used incorrectly, it can sow distrust or create misunderstandings.

-What messaging apps will never tell you is that these tools aren't just technical options, they're signals.
-The choice to CC or BCC is a message in itself.
+What messaging apps will never tell you is that these tools aren't just technical options; they're signals.
+The choice to use CC or BCC is a message in itself.
 You show or hide.
 You include or exclude.
-And you have to understand that to avoid any mishaps.
-And more than anything, it forces you to think for two seconds about who should see what, because once it's sent, there's no going back.
+And you need to understand that to avoid mishaps.
+More than anything, it forces you to think for a moment about who should see what, because once it's sent, there's no going back.

-You learn more on the job than in tutorials.
+You learn more on the job than from tutorials

 The truth is, everyone learns by making mistakes.
-You learn how to manage a mailing list after forgetting to use BCC for a mass mailing.
-You understand the impact of a "reply all" once the boss reads a comment that wasn't meant for them.
+You discover how to manage a mailing list after forgetting to use BCC for a mass email.
+You understand the impact of "reply all" once the boss has read a comment that wasn't even meant for him.
 That's just how it is.
-And since apps just give you the buttons without explaining their use, well, you do what you can.
+And since apps just give you the buttons without explaining how to use them, well, you do the best you can.

 BCC email

 And it's the same with automatic signatures, attachments we forget, those we send at midnight without thinking about their impact.
-There's no universal manual for this.
-These are little rules that we pick up with experience.
-The problem is that some mistakes are unforgivable.
-And sometimes, they stay with you for a long time.
-You can pretend it was an oversight, one click too many, or inattention, but the image you project remains.
+There's no universal instruction manual for that.
+These are little rules you pick up with experience.
+The trouble is, some mistakes are unforgivable.
+And sometimes, they haunt you for a long time.
+You can claim it was an oversight, an extra click, or a moment of inattention, but the image you project remains.

-Email is more than a message, it's an image
+Emails are more than just a message, they're an image

-What people rarely realize is that their messages say as much about them as how they speak in meetings or dress for a date.
-A well-constructed, clear message that respects the recipients leaves a strong impression.
-Conversely, an email sent haphazardly, with typos, people in CC who shouldn't be there, or a forgotten attachment, gives an impression of carelessness, even if that's not the case.
+What people rarely realize is that their messages say as much about them as their manner of speaking in meetings or their attire for a date.
+A well-crafted, clear message that respects the recipients leaves a strong impression.
+Conversely, a carelessly sent email, riddled with errors, people copied who shouldn't be there, or a missing attachment, gives an impression of negligence, even if that's not the case.

-Don't think apps are going to teach you this.
-They're there to teach you, not to teach you how to do it properly.
-So it's up to each of us to take the time, to think a little before pressing the button.
+Don't think that apps are going to educate you on this.
+They're there to transmit information, not to teach you how to do it well.
+So it's up to each individual to take the time, to think a little before pressing the button.
 And above all, to stop thinking it's just an email.
 Because often, it's much more than that.
-And if you still doubt it, reread your last email, look at who you put in it, and ask yourself if you couldn't have done better.
+And if you still doubt it, reread your last email, look at who you included, and ask yourself if you couldn't have done better.

-Previous article What does an IT service provider offer?
+Previous article: What are the offers from an IT service provider?

 Hello me, it's François :) Editor in my spare time who loves sharing his passion: TT High tech! 😍 Whether it's hardware, software, video games, social media and many other areas on the site.
 I share with you my analyses, my tests, tutorials and my favorites on various media.
 I am a knowledgeable and demanding technophile, who does not just follow fashion, but who seeks to guide you towards the best solutions.
 So stay tuned!